-Just a 20-minute drive from Portland, the cute little town of Freeport stands on its own as a must-visit spot for anyone looking to enjoy a healthy dose of small-town Maine charm.
+Just a 20-minute drive from Portland, Maine, the cute little town of Freeport stands on its own as a must-visit spot for anyone looking to enjoy a healthy dose of small-town Maine charm.
 Whether you’re in Freeport as a side trip to a Portland weekend getaway or as its own vacation destination, you’ll find plenty to do, both indoors and out, in this list of fun things to do in Freeport, Maine!

 Marvel at the Desert of Maine